scottcarr/scottcarr.github.com/_posts/2013-2-24-haskell-copilot-pid-controller.md

       trigger "danger!"
         (maxErrExceeded) []

-The name of the spec is impulseResponse, my trigger function to call is called danger! and my monitoring condition is maxErrExceeded.
+The name of the spec is _impulseResponse_, my trigger function to call is called _danger!_ and my monitoring condition is _maxErrExceeded_.
 Observers are used to monitor the value of the streams.
 The have the form:

     observer "description" (variable_name)